daniele-bolla/hackernews-topstories/README.md

-# And Digital Project Test
+# Hackernews Top Stories

-Simple Hackernews Clone
+with async generators ans vanilla js

 ## Run The Project
 I've used [Parcel](https://parceljs.org/) for setting up the build system quickly